SeanShubin/up-to-date/beginning-software-engineering.md

 ## Critical Thinking

-* not innate in humans
+* Critical thinking must be is learned, it is not innate
-* what a problem really is
+* Before creating a solution, understand what it means to be a problem
-* appeal to authority
+* Logical fallacy of "Appeal to Authority"
-* appeal to ignorance
+* Logical fallacy of "Appeal to Ignorance"
-* confirmation bias
+* Confirmation Bias

 Software engineering is “thought work”.
 Your goal is to solve a customer’s problem, and your tool is your brain;  not code, not computers, your brain.